 The Facing Ratio can be useful for creating a pearlescent color coating to the car paint.
 In the example below a Coat Color has been added to a Standard Surface shader.
 In this case, the Facing Ratio shader has been connected to the Coat Weight and used to exaggerate the Coat Color effect.

 Rollover image to see Coat without Facing Ratio shader.
-The effect is more visible around areas that are facing the camera such as the front light.
+The effect is more visible in areas that are facing the camera such as the front light.

 Thin Film in the Standard Surface shader can also be used to create a multi-tone car paint material (Thickness: 380, IOR: 1.43).